YSKartal/TrClaim19/README.md

 | BERTurk | 0.581 | 1.000 | 0.600 | 0.700 |

 ## v1_1
-The original dataset contains duplicate tweets comes from different annotation groups.
-These duplicate tweets are removed in this version.
-It contains 2188 annotated tweets.
+The original dataset contains duplicate tweets coming from different annotation groups, which causes inconsistent labels.
+Therefore, we removed duplicate tweets and this version contains 2188 annotated tweets.